 In 2015, THBI was instrumental in the legislation that Governor Greg Abbott passed which created a new Governor's University Research Initiative (GURI).
 The program allocated $40 million to attract and recruit top researchers to Texas' higher education institutions.

-Due to THBI's vigorous lobbying efforts, the Texas Emerging Technology Fund awarded more than $232.46 million for biotechnology related projects.
+Due to THBI's advocacy efforts, the Texas Emerging Technology Fund awarded more than $232.46 million for biotechnology related projects.